 The birds, bees and snakes: A trip to the snake hibernaculum at Fort Livingstone

 I have never considered myself a big fan of snakes.
 As a child, garter snakes were something I considered harmless, but I didn’t go out of my way to have anything to do with them.
-That all changed after I visited the former Fort Livingstone site near Pelly, Saskatchewan.
+That all changed after I visited the former Fort Livingstone National Historic Site near Pelly, Saskatchewan.

 For a short window every May (normally the two weeks surrounding Mother’s Day) thousands of snakes, mostly red-sided garters, emerge from their “hibernaculum”, a labyrinth of cracks and crevices in jumbled stone or limestone caverns below the frostline.
 The snakes cuddle up in these crevices all winter.
 They leave the comfort of their dens with one thing on their minds – getting busy, snake style.